riaahame/Getting-And-Cleaning-Data/README.md

 2. You'll have a "UCI HAR Dataset" folder.
 3. Put "run_analysis.R" in the parent folder of UCI HAR Dataset
 4. Run source("run_analysis.R").
 This will generate a new text file "tidy_data.txt" in your working directory

+## Additional Information

+You can find additional information about the analysis files, raw data and data tidying/cleanup in the CodeBook.MD file.